MicroBeaut/Finite-State/README.md

 ## Event Handler Function

 An Event Handler Function is an option.
-Finite-State will handle events when the state changes for `ENTRY`, `DURINT`, and `EXIT` actions.
+Finite-State will handle events when the state changes for `ENTRY` and `EXIT` actions.

 ```C
 typedef void (*EventHandler)(EventArgs);    // Event Handler Function Pointer